- Also known as

 In 1495, Dürer opened his own workshop in Nuremberg, a wealthy centre of trade which was situated at a focal point within the Holy Roman Empire.
 He took the radical step of producing high quality prints for an open market, and the first edition of his famous Apocalypse series of woodcuts was published in 1498.
 Dürer's paintings also display a deep interest in new subjects and Renaissance ideas, particularly his self-portraits of the late 1490s.
 From 1505 to 1507 he visited Italy again and painted the Feast of the Rose Garlands for the German merchants in Venice (now much restored in the National Gallery, Prague).
 From 1507 to 1512 he worked on numerous paintings and the Engraved Passion.
 The woodcut series of the Life of the Virgin, the Great Passion and the Little Passion were published in 1511.
 Signs of his increased social standing and prosperity were evident by 1509, when he became a member of the Great Council of Nuremberg, and purchased a house in the Zisselgasse (today the Dürer-Haus Museum).

 Dürer's re-vitalisation of printmaking techniques caught the attention of the circle of humanist scholars in Nuremberg, centred around his close friend Willibald Pirckheimer, who informed him on the literature and ideals of the Italian Renaissance and advised on subjects that would appeal to the educated élite.
 His achievements as a printmaker played a key role in the choice of the woodcut medium by the Holy Roman Emperor, Maximilian I, for his colossal commemorative projects commissioned in Augsburg.
-Dürer was the chief designer of Maximilian's Triumphal Arch of 1515 - 1517 (on display on the ground floor of the south-west side of the British Museum).
+Dürer was the chief designer of Maximilian's Triumphal Arch of 1515 - 1517 (see reg. no. E,5.1).
 His imperial annuity was ratified after Maximilian's death by the Emperor Charles V in Cologne in 1520.
 From 1520 - 1521 he travelled in the Netherlands.
 A detailed account of his activities there has survived in a transcription of his diary.
 In later years, he worked on the publication of his ideas on art theory, Treatise on Measurement (1525); Treatise on Fortification (1527), and Four books on Human Proportion (1528).

 The foundation of the collection of Dürer's drawings in the British Museum, comes from Hans Sloane (1753) who bought in Holland in 1724 five volumes bound in black leather each stamped with the date 1637, that were originally compiled by the Dutch collector, Pieter Spiering Silfvercrona. (d.1652).
 One (Sl.5218) is in P&D; the other four are still in the British Library (Dept. Manuscripts) under Sl.5228 to 5231.